bparanj/crystal/electronics/book/tasks.md

 - Refer electronics encyclopedia book and note down categorization

 - need circuit diagram for inductor, led circuit, short circuit
+- Figure 1-1 Encyclopedia of Electronics
+- Convert hand drawn diagrams to CircuitTiz diagrams
+- Render the svg using the html and take screenshots

 Scope